hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    applications.
 #.
 Load the modules that are required to start your application of
    choice.
 #.
-2D applications or applications that use a sofware renderer for 3D
+2D applications or applications that use a software renderer for 3D
    start as usual.
 However, to start an application using the hardware-accelerated OpenGL, you'll need to start it through ``vglrun``.
 Usually adding ``vglrun`` at the start of the command